|Best multifunctional backpack||Herschel Little America Laptop Backpack||Check Price||

 It’s hard to balance essential functionality with equally important style—but it can be done.
 Our guide to the best backpacks for school will help any backpack-wearer make a great first impression while juggling an array of notebooks, textbooks, and pencils.

-- Best multifunctional backpack: Herschel Little America Laptop Backpack
+- Best multifunctional: Herschel Little America Laptop Backpack

-- Best school backpack for elementary school: Nike Kids Brasilia Just Do It Mini Backpack
+- Best for elementary school: Nike Kids Brasilia Just Do It Mini Backpack

-- Best backpack for middle schoolers: JanSport SuperBreak One Backpack
+- Best for middle schoolers: JanSport SuperBreak One Backpack

 - Best college backpack: Mancro Laptop Backpack